ipitout/ipitout.github.io/src/index.md

 ~~~

 I am a postdoctoral researcher at the [Centre for Molecular Medicines and Innovative Therapeutics](https://www.murdoch.edu.au/research/institutes-centres/health-futures-institute/centre-for-molecular-medicine-and-innovative-therapeutics) Murdoch University and the [Motor Neuron Disease Genetics and Therapeutics laboratory](https://perroninstitute.org/neurological-disorder-research/neuroscience-genetic-therapies/) at the Perron Institute for Neurological and Translational Science in Perth, Western Australia.
-I have 6 years practical experience in the design and evaluation of antisense therapeutics in the world renowned Molecular Therapies laboratory of Professors Sue Fletcher and Steve Wilton, where I completed my PhD and am currently employed.
+I have 6 years practical experience in the design and evaluation of antisense therapeutics in the world renowned Molecular Therapies laboratory of Professors Sue Fletcher and Steve Wilton, where I completed my PhD.
 Innovations from my PhD research have contributed to the development of a molecule that is currently undergoing early phase commercialisation at [PYC Therapeutics](https://pyctx.com) (Perth, Australia) to treat an inherited retinopathy.
-Currently, I am committed to developing novel therapeutic strategies for neurodegenerative diseases, in particular motor neurone disease.
+Currently, I am committed to developing novel therapeutic strategies for neurodegenerative diseases, in particular motor neurone disease in the MND laboratories of Professors Anthony Akarri and Sue Fletcher.
 I have also been establishing MND cell models to evaluate novel antisense oligonucleotide therapeutics for MND.